GSA/open-gsa-redesign/_apidocs/subaward-reporting-public-api.md

 Federal System User | System Account API | 10,000 requests/day

-## Subaward Reporting API Description
+## Acquisition Subaward Reporting API Description

-The Subaward Reporting Public API offers several optional search parameters that can be provided independently or in combination with each other to retrieve prime information.
+The Acquisition Subaward Reporting Public API offers several optional search parameters that can be provided independently or in combination with each other to retrieve prime information.

 ### Contract Search Endpoint - v1